-I have been busy…busy hauling out the holly and Christmas decorations :-) I have been preparing the house for the holidays and my Christmas Home tour post that is scheduled for next Wednesday.
-There is something so special about Christmas decorating.
+I have been busy… busy hauling out the holly and Christmas decorations :-) I have been preparing the house for the holidays as there is something so special about Christmas decorating.

 Many of you have asked me what I do with all the decor I write about – how I store it all.
 I thought I would share a little bit about that with you today as I put the finishing touches on my Christmas Decorating.

 I worked for many years in retail display where it was my job to find ways to store all the decorations on a daily basis.
 I learned a lot about the best and easiest way to do it.

 Square or rectangular boxes that stack, labeling, and hanging items from the ceiling are a few ways I store decorative items in my house.

 Most of the decorative seasonal decor I use goes to my basement.
 Goodbye fall decor…you are on your way… down.

 I place these items in boxes and clear plastic bins that are stackable until I need them next year.
 I hang some bags and odd shaped items from hooks in the ceiling.
 Each one gets a label of some sort.

 The basement is storage central for most of my decor stash.
 I have written about it in this post: How to Declutter a Basement